- 10 Ways to Make Intramuscular Testosterone Injections Less Painful

 Speaking of higher doses, I’ve now completed the six shots of 100 mg and will be going up to 150 mg for my 13th shot on September 19.
 I will be going into the doctor’s office for that shot but doing it myself, then will be doing all my shots at home after that.

-Also, I’m going to try the Z-track method next time since I had a small bubble of T seep out of the injection site after withdrawing the needle (and was horrified at the prospect of potentially not getting my full dose!)
+Also, I may try the Z-track method next time since I had a small bubble of T seep out of the injection site after withdrawing the needle.
 With Z-track injection you displace the skin and subcutaneous tissue 1–1.5 inches laterally prior to injection and release immediately after the injection, sealing the medication within the muscle and allowing no exit path back into the subcutaneous tissue and skin.